PhilippePoullaouec-Gonidec

-Philippe Poullaouec-Gonidec was trained in visual arts in France in the 1970s.
-His commitment as an artist was confirmed in 1975 when he was selected as an exhibitor at the Salon de la jeune peinture (Jeune création) at the Musée d'art Moderne de la Ville de Paris.
+Trained in visual arts in France in the 1970s, Philippe Poullaouec-Gonidec's commitment as an artist was confirmed in 1975 when he was selected as an exhibitor at the Salon de la Jeune Peinture (Jeune Création) at the Musée d' Modern art from the City of Paris.

-For the past decade, in his studio facing the St. Lawrence River, he has been devoting himself more to painting and developing a pictorial universe in dialogue with his scientific concerns and interests in territories and landscapes.
-Leaving gesturality to the benefit of a narrative construction, he freely deploys a sensitive reflection, high in saturated colors, in superimposed flat tints and in peaceful and moving lines.
-Rich in multiple meanings and open to interpretation, his paintings evoke imaginary stories.
-His works are sensual landscapes, horizons, skies, sea ...
+For the last decade, in his studio facing the St. Lawrence River, he has devoted himself more to painting and developed a pictorial universe in dialogue with his scientific concerns and interests on territories and landscapes.
+Abandoning gestures in favor of a narrative construction, he freely deploys a sensitive reflection, high in saturated colors, superimposed flat areas and peaceful or eventful lines.
+Rich in multiple meanings and open to interpretations, his paintings evoke imaginary stories.
+His works are sensual landscapes, horizons, skies, sea…

 Receive a newsletter on